-For an overview of Berkeley Lab’s Technology Transfer Process and steps to protect researchers’ intellectual property, read the Researcher’s Guide to Technology Transfer (2017 revision).
+For an overview of Lawrence Berkeley National Laboratory’s Technology Transfer Process and steps to protect researchers’ intellectual property, read the Researcher’s Guide to Technology Transfer.
 Please note: As of January 30, 2017, all new inventions and software must be disclosed online.
-Go to the Innovation Portal to start the process.
+Go to the Sophia Innovation Portal to start the process.

 Is a Record of Invention the same as a patent?